 2. Operation steps

-After each live broadcast, a replay video will be automatically generated for you and your audience to watch.
-If you also check "Always publish replay", the replay will be automatically made public after the live broadcast ends.
+After you finish a stream, Twitch will auto-generate a VOD for you and your audience.
+If you also check the "Always publish replay" box, the replay will just go public automatically right after your stream ends.

-This method is suitable for Twitch streamers and creators seeking to save their live stream content.
+This method is for the Twitch streamers and creators out there who want to save their own stuff.

-Step 2: Click ‘Setting’, click 'Stream', and then scroll down to 'VOD setting' and choose 'Store past broadcasts'.
+Step 2: Click on 'Setting', then 'Stream'.
+Scroll down until you see 'VOD setting' and just flip the switch for 'Store past broadcasts'.

 If you wish to save Twitch stream videos without the constraints of time, we recommend you use OBS to record locally to ensure that you have the original video files on hand.
 At the same time, regularly export the best content to YouTube or hard disk to prevent precious footage from being lost due to deadlines or unexpected policies (such as the 100-hour limit).